 The Theoretical Rest-

-Taking pictures of someone asleep is a habitual practice in the private and familiar sphere that has something that amuses us.
+Taking pictures of someone asleep is a habitual practice in the private and familiar sphere that has some aspects we find amusing.
 The inability of the subject to refuse to be photographed, or to think of how to pose, involves on one side a small sense of rape but on the other a high degree of intimacy.
 Lack of intent, spontaneity, and unconsciousness, draws on the subject an absolute vulnerability.

 Photographic series, 2014-2015